matteberna/aspnetcore-toolkit/Documentation/Hetzner.md

 - Upload `hetzner_project_key` to an off-site secure vault (the public key can always be regenerated from it).

+- Secure both passwords you've generated in the previous section, as well.

 ### Provision a VPS

 - You're going to need a machine with at least 2 dedicated vCPUs and 8 GB RAM.